-South Indian filter coffee is a traditional Indian style coffee that is made using a special filter.
-A coffee decoction is brewed which is mixed with hot milk and sugar to create a perfect cuppa.
-Here is how to make South Indian filter coffee in a true South Indian traditional way.
+South Indian filter coffee is a traditional Indian-style coffee made using a special filter.
+A coffee decoction is mixed with hot milk and sugar to create a perfect cuppa.
+Make it using my traditional recipe.

-It is also called meter coffee as the process of serving it requires pulling the coffee between two utensils from a distance.
-In earlier days, the servers would pull it from an approximately a 1-meter distance and hence the name.
+It is also called meter coffee, as serving requires pulling the coffee between two utensils from a distance.
+Earlier, the servers would pull it from approximately a 1-meter distance, hence the name.

-This South Indian filter kapi is perfectly strong, flavorful, sweet, and frothy.
-It is served in all South Indian-style restaurants and Darshinies (Roadside South Indian Eateries) and if you visit a South Indian friend, there is no way you can leave without being served a tumbler of homemade kaapi.
+This strong, flavorful, sweet, and frothy South Indian filter kapi is served in all South Indian-style restaurants and Darshinies (Roadside South Indian Eateries).
+If you visit a South Indian friend, you cannot leave without being served a tumbler of homemade kaapi.

 Pouring the kapi between the tumbler and the dabara creates the classic frothy layer over it.
-This process makes a really good coffee that is irresistible.
+This process makes an excellent, irresistible coffee.

 This filter comes in 4 parts.
 The lower container is where the decoction (brewed coffee) collects.

-The upper cup has perforations on it and fits on top of the lower container.
+The upper cup has perforations and fits on top of the lower container.

-There is an umbrella or plunger to press the ground coffee and finally the lid to cover the filter.
+There is an umbrella or plunger to press the ground coffee and a lid to cover the filter.

-The ready coffee is poured from the tumbler to the davara and vice versa from a distance and this process creates a frothy layer on top of the kapi which makes it very unique.
+The ready coffee is poured from the tumbler to the davara and vice versa from a distance, and this process creates a frothy layer on top of the kapi, making it unique.

-If you don’t have this set, feel free to serve the coffee in regular coffee mugs.
+If you don’t have this set, please serve the coffee in regular coffee mugs.

 Ingredients

-Ground Coffee – To make the best South Indian Filter Coffee, try to source the ground coffee from an Indian grocery store.
+To make the best Filter Coffee, source ground coffee from an Indian grocery store.

 They sell special brands of coffee grounds that give a very traditional South Indian taste.
-My favorite brands are Cothas or Kalmane coffee.
+My favorite brands are Cothas and Kalmane Coffee.

-There are some specialty coffee shops in India that grind coffee beans for you.
+Some specialty coffee shops in India grind coffee beans for you.
 If you have access to that, go for it.

-If you drink the coffee regularly, then you can consider investing in a coffee grinder.
+If you drink coffee regularly, consider investing in a coffee grinder.
 There is nothing like freshly ground coffee.

-Note – Keep in mind that instant coffee powder will not work in this recipe.
+Note – Remember that instant coffee powder will not work in this recipe.

 Note – Try to get finely ground coffee powder.
 If the coffee is ground coarsely, you will get a thin decoction.

 The coffee powder should not be too old.
 Check the date before buying it.
-30 -60 days of shelf life is what we are looking at.
+We are looking at a shelf life of 30-60 days.

-Milk – Traditionally, this coffee is made using full fat (whole) cow’s milk but you can use skim or low-fat milk to make it healthier.
+Traditionally, this coffee is made using cow’s full-fat milk (whole milk), but you can use skim or low-fat milk to make it healthier.

-You can also choose to skip dairy milk and use plant-based options like coconut milk, soy milk, or almond milk to make it vegan.
+You can skip dairy milk and use plant-based options like coconut, soy, or almond milk to make it vegan.

-The milk should be boiling hot to make frothy coffee.
+The milk should be scalding (boiling) to make frothy coffee.

-Sugar – Adjust the quantity according to your taste.
-You can also make it sugarless or use sugar-free substitutes like stevia or monk fruit.
+Adjust the quantity according to your taste.
+You can make it sugarless or use sugar-free substitutes like stevia or monk fruit.

 Jaggery can also be added to sweeten the coffee.